Timmmm/timmmm.github.io/riscv-vector/index.md

 2. If `AVL ≥ 2 * VLMAX` then we require at least two iterations, so just do as much as we can this time, returning `vl = VLMAX`.
 3. Otherwise, we can process the array in exactly two iterations.
 In this case the implementation is free to return any `vl` that would get the job done in two iterations, i.e. `ceil(AVL/2) ≤ vl ≤ VLMAX`.

 Why the special case for 2 iterations?
 We could require `vl = min(AVL, VLMAX)`.
 Unfortunately the ISA manual doesn't give motivation.
-It does give the freedome to balance the final two operations, for example with `AVL=65`, `VLMAX=16` you might see `vl=[16, 16, 16, 8, 9]` instead of `vl=[16, 16, 16, 16, 1]`.
+It does give the freedom to balance the final two operations, for example with `AVL=65`, `VLMAX=16` you might see `vl=[16, 16, 16, 8, 9]` instead of `vl=[16, 16, 16, 16, 1]`.
 Presumably this helps some implementations, and balancing more than two iterations is complicated.

 Note `vl = min(AVL, VLMAX)` is compatible with the above requirements.